Manamo101/Game-of-life/README.md

 Remember: indexes start from 0 and first cell, i.e. 0:0, is on the top left corner.

+### Graphical version
-Arguments are typed while invoking program in undermentioned order:
+Arguments need to be given in initial conguration windows in undermentioned order:
 1. number of threads, which have to be used by the program
-2. path to the text file with initial distribution
+2. right file with initial distribution